 Benita A. Esposito, M.A.

-I’m a Licensed Professional Counselor in Georgia, and I’m also a life coach and an ordained minister and spiritual counselor.
+I’m a Licensed Professional Counselor in Georgia.
+I’m also a life coach, an ordained minister with AIWP and a spiritual counselor.
 I earned a master’s degree in clinical psychology from Illinois State University in 1976.
-I see adults––individuals and couples–– in private sessions and in intensive retreats.
+I see adults (individuals and couples) in private sessions and in intensive retreats.
 Being a results-oriented person, I love retreats the best because so much transformation occurs in such a short time.

 Fascinated with human potential and the healing miracles of Jesus, my master’s thesis researched meditation methods that result in pain elimination without drugs.
 Little did I know when I was twenty-one years old that I would remain passionate about these subjects for the rest of my life.